Dudeiebot/nvim/noob.md

 - We do have stuff called jobs (it is practically you minimizing you app on your andriod), and you can certainly get back to them for sure.
 Don't let that bug you cause it may not be useful later on.

 ## Some things in CMD mode
- An easy way to remember, pka `d` as Delete and `c` as Change
+ An easy way to remember, pka `d` as Delete and `c` as Change, `w` as Forward and `b` as Backward.

 `dt` and `ct` followed by the lettering or symbol you want to delete can be helpful also, it will equally delete of change to the side.

  Double `d` can be used to delete a line and `dw` can be used to delete a word.

 `cw` can also be used to delete and takes you to insert mode immediately.

+`*` for moving through highlighted words

+`o` for below taking you to new line and `O` for above taking you to new line, also you get to be in insert mode also.

+ yanking a line with `yy`, you can yank a word with `ye`, you can yank matching sequence with `y%`.

+ deleting a line with `dd`, you can delete a word with `de`, you can delete matching sequence with `d%`.